dougpm/gcp_toolkit/README.md

   - Moving data from BigQuery to Storage
   - Loading data from BigQuery into pandas Data Frame
+  - Loading data from pandas Data Frame into BigQuery
   - Loading data from Storage into pandas Data Frame
-  - Create "folder" in Storage bucket
+  - Create folder in Storage bucket

 ## Usage guide
-To use the toolkit, clone this repo into your project root folder (will deploy to PyPI in the future).
+To use the toolkit, clone this repo into your project root folder and copy the gcp_toolkit package:

 ```sh
 git clone https://github.com/dougpm/gcp_toolkit.git